epsilon537/boxlambda/docs/components_picorv_dma.md

 Through the Wishbone Slave (WBS) port, the Host Processor has access to PicoRV's Program Memory, the System Registers, and the Host Interface Registers.
 The Burst Registers are not directly accessible by the Host Processor.

 Host processor access to PicoRV's Program Memory is only enabled when the PicoRV is held in reset.
 PicoRV reset is controlled through one of the System Registers, the **Control Register**.

 The 16 Host Interface Registers serve as the communication interface between the Host Processor and the DMA Controller.
 They are general-purpose registers.
 Their role is decided by the program that gets loaded into PicoRV's Program Memory.

 System Registers **IRQ_in** and **IRQ_out** are for interrupt handling and interrupt reporting respectively:

 - *IRQ_in* register: System interrupts get registered here.
 The PicoRV itself is configured without interrupt handling support.
 Instead, the program loop is expected to poll the IRQ_in register if interrupt handling is required.
 - *IRQ_out* register: The PicoRV can set IRQs in this register.
 If any bits in the *IRQ_out* register are set, the core sets the **irq_out** output signal.
+The host CPU acknowledges interrupts by setting the corresponding bits to one in the *IRQ_out* register.

 #### Usage